jbriones95/Tinta4Plus/README_EULA_INSTRUCTIONS_WARNINGS.txt

 REQUIREMENTS AND RISKS:
 1. Ubuntu / Xubuntu 25.04 "Plucky" with XFCE4 desktop environment is required (Xubuntu / XFCE4 only)

+2. Xorg (X11) windowing system, not Wayland.
+The software has not been tested to work with Wayland.

-2. Frontlight control requires access to the embedded controller (EC) which requires disabling Secure Boot in the BIOS.
+3. Frontlight control requires access to the embedded controller (EC) which requires disabling Secure Boot in the BIOS.
 Disabling Secure Boot may reduce system security and expose you to certain types of attacks, including viruses, ransomware, rootkits and bootkits.

-3. Root access is required to write to the EC
+4. Root access is required to write to the EC

-4. This software writes to low-level hardware, including the EC and the eInk display's T-CON
+5. This software writes to low-level hardware, including the EC and the eInk display's T-CON

-5. The software can potentially cause temporary or permanent damage to your hardware or data loss.
+6. The software can potentially cause temporary or permanent damage to your hardware or data loss.

-6. Should issues occur, usually a reboot is sufficient, but in some cases a full EC reset may be required.
+7. Should issues occur, usually a reboot is sufficient, but in some cases a full EC reset may be required.
 Hardware damage is theoretically possible.

-7. This software was created without any input, endorcement or documentation from eInk or Lenovo and has been tested only on a single laptop.
+8. This software was created without any input, endorcement or documentation from eInk or Lenovo and has been tested only on a single laptop.
 It is currently unknown whether it works correctly on different hardware revisions of the same laptop series.

-8. If the privacy image fails to properly display when switching from eInk to OLED screens, or if the software crashes or powers off before the privacy image sequence can complete, the eInk display will show a persistent image of the last screen until a full reboot.
+9. If the privacy image fails to properly display when switching from eInk to OLED screens, or if the software crashes or powers off before the privacy image sequence can complete, the eInk display will show a persistent image of the last screen until a full reboot.
 This could potentially expose personal information such as passwords, financial information, proprietary information like intellectual property or information that is embrassing to the user.
 Therefore, always ensure that the eInk display has been cleared of such information after use, and if not, perform a full reboot.

 DO NOT MODIFY THE CODE IN ECController.py or EInkUSBController.py, as doing so may cause hardware damage.